 - Next, on the "Set up your iPhone" page, you will be presented with 3 choices: "Set Up as New iPhone", "Restore from iCloud Backup" and "Restore from iTunes Backup".

 - Select "Restore from iCloud Backup" and tap "Next".
 Enter your Apple ID and password in the fields provided (these will be the same as your old device).

 - If you’ve previously backed up your data to the iCloud, you will be given a list of times and dates.
 At this stage, make sure you select the most recent backup.

 - Set down your new iPhone and allow for the data transfer to complete.

-Note: You will have to have iTunes installed and updated to connect your iPhone to it.
-To update iTunes, you will need to be within a stable WiFi environment.
+Note: You will need to have iTunes installed and updated to connect your iPhone to it.
+To update iTunes, you will need to be connected to a stable Wi-Fi network.

 - Connect your old iPhone to a computer with iTunes installed via the USB cable (charging cable) that came with your device.